usnistgov/feasst/buildtemplate/doc/dev.rst

 * For unitilized value errors, try --track-origins=yes
 * For leaks, try --leak-check=full --show-leak-kinds=all
 * Don't use profiler for leak checks.
 OMP causes "leaks" O.K.
+* For suppress false-positives (e.g., gomp or gsl), use --gen-suppressions=all to generate suppression files

 Test coverage with GCOV and LCOV
 ###################################